lucidrains/byol-pytorch/README.md

 This repository offers a module that one can easily wrap any image-based neural network (residual network, discriminator, policy network) to immediately start benefitting from unlabelled image data.

-Update: There is now <a href="https://untitled-ai.github.io/understanding-self-supervised-contrastive-learning.html">new evidence</a> that batch normalization is key to making this technique work well
+Update 1: There is now <a href="https://untitled-ai.github.io/understanding-self-supervised-contrastive-learning.html">new evidence</a> that batch normalization is key to making this technique work well

+Update 2: A <a href="https://arxiv.org/abs/2010.10241">new paper</a> has successfully replaced batch norm with group norm + weight standardization, refuting that batch statistics are needed for BYOL to work

 <a href="https://www.youtube.com/watch?v=YPfUiOMYOEE">Yannic Kilcher's excellent explanation</a>